 Hint: To move players to another draw or to remove them from the draw you're working with, simply check the boxes next to their names and select "Move" or "Remove" from the top of the Players Bank.

 III.
 Filling Your Draws

-After you've populated your Players Bank, you can either set up matches manually or -- for all formats other than Matchplay -- you can click "Auto-Fill" to fill the draw automatically:
+After you've populated your Players Bank, you can either set up matches manually or click "Auto-Fill" (available for all formats except Matchplay) to fill the draw automatically: